MichaelCurrin/code-cookbook/recipes/shell/ssh/access/allow-login-by-ssh-key.md

 # Allow login by SSH key

-This is secure as it uses your public key rather than a password to login into a target machine.
+This is secure as it a machine is configured to accept SSH access from known public keys (which have the appropriate private key too) so that a password prompt is not given.

+This approach works best when login by password is also disabled - see another guide in this folder.

 Note I copied these instructions and have not tested.
-Also using `%username` or `%admin` might be better in the SSHD config than %sudo`.
+Also using `%username` or `%admin` might be better in the SSHD config than `%sudo`.

 Based on: